These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with brightly colored crunchy cereal for the perfect summertime treat.

 You know the awesome thing about popsicles?
 You’re always in the mood for them.
 Well, I am anyway.
-No matter how I’m feeling, a popsicle sounds like it would at least be kind of sort of good.
-I have not had any appetite today ALL day.
+No matter how I’m feeling, a popsicle sounds like it would at least be good.
+I have not had any appetite today all day.
 Which is about the weirdest thing in the world for me.
 Generally, if I don’t eat every 2-3 hours, my stomach gets all grumbly and I feel like I might pass out.
 I’m seriously like a baby who needs non-stop small meals throughout the day.
 But today?
 I barely ate a thing, didn’t feel hungry, and couldn’t think of a thing that sounded appetizing.
 Have I mentioned that is not like me at all?
 I even went out to dinner for Chels’s birthday and felt meh about everything.
 I got soup and a salad and didn’t eat much.
 I think my friends were kind of shocked, as, let’s be honest, I can usually eat a house.
 But when I got home tonight?
 A popsicle sounded SO good.

 Luckily I had these Fruity Pebbles Popsicles in the freezer.
 Because I had bought a box of Fruity Pebbles for those delightful doughnuts I made and then was stuck with half a box and nothing to do.
-And we all know if I ate a Fruity Pebbles breakfast, my stomach would be grumbling about 10 minutes later.
+And we all know if I ate a sugary bowl of Fruity Pebbles for breakfast, my stomach would be grumbling about 10 minutes later.
 But they’re so pretty and I didn’t want to waste them, so I decided they’d look fun against some nice white Greek yogurt.

 Though these are made with a seriously sugary cereal, I’m claiming them to be quite healthy.
-Because they’re made with 0% Greek yogurt and a splash of 1% milk.
+Because they’re Greek yogurt popsicles made with 0% Greek yogurt and a splash of 1% milk.
 You’re loading up on protein, calcium, and a little sugary goodness for good measure.
 Nobody can argue with that one.
 And if you have kids?
 They might love you a little bit extra on a day you give them a popsicle with Fruity Pebbles involved.
 Little will they know how much nutrition they’re actually getting.
 Muhahaha!

-This recipe has 3 ingredients; couldn’t be easier!
+This recipe has 3 ingredients, so they couldn’t be easier!
 The popsicles take about 7 minutes to make.
 The only annoying part is waiting for them to freeze.
 Which, by the way, if I had known the Zoku Quick Pop Maker freezes popsicles in 7 minutes ON YOUR COUNTER, I probably would have gone with that one.
 I do love me some instant gratification.
 But patience is a virtue and any time I make a frozen treat, I practice it.

 Fit with popsicle sticks for easy eating.